 Asana has a long list of third-party app integrations.
 Being a popular online task management software service, it has been able to partner with the likes of Slack, Venmo and Microsoft, plus several more.
 Users can also integrate with Google apps, making Asana a great collaborative task management tool.

-Compared to other task management software tools, Asana is expensive.
+Compared to other task management software tools, such as Todoist, Asana is expensive (read our Asana vs Todoist guide).
 That’s mainly because it’s offering a lot more than the competition.
 The good news is that it’s one of the best free task management software solutions, and for those who don’t need the extra features, it will surely suffice.
-To learn more about the product, check out our full Asana review.

 Now that you know the best tools to manage tasks, all you need to do is select the right task management platform for your needs.
 Airtable remains the best task management tool, which should appeal to a range of project managers and solo professionals.
 Its user-friendly interface and generous free plan are why it’s our best task management tool.